Alpharetta Car Accident Attorney

 All car accidents may seem relatively similar.
-However, the potential for vehicle damage and injury vary greatly between a fender bender and a head-on collision.
+However, the potential for vehicle damage and injury varies greatly between a fender bender and a head-on collision.
 There are four main types of car accident classifications and knowing the difference is important, especially when looking for an attorney.

-According to the National Highway Traffic Safety Administration (NHTSA), a head on collision can be defined as, “A collision where the front end of one vehicle collides with the front end of another vehicle while the two vehicles are traveling in opposite directions.”
+According to the National Highway Traffic Safety Administration (NHTSA), a head-on collision can be defined as, “A collision where the front end of one vehicle collides with the front end of another vehicle while the two vehicles are traveling in opposite directions.”
 U.S. statistics show that in 2005, head-on crashes were only two percent of all crashes, yet accounted for 10.1 percent of U.S. fatal crashes.
 Head-on collisions occur when the driver of a vehicle fails to stay in their lane, leaving the road or crossing the centerline.
 Causes of head-on collisions range from driving under the influence of drugs or alcohol to fatigue or low visibility.

 According to the NHTSA, rear-end collisions are the number one type of car crashes.
 They’re responsible for roughly 29 percent of all car accidents nationwide.
 The definition of a rear-end collision is when a vehicle crashes into the one in front of it.
-Injuries include whiplash, back injuries, spinal cord paralysis, head and brain injuries, facial disfigurement, wrist and arm injuries and seat belt injuries.
+Injuries include whiplash, back injuries, spinal cord paralysis, head and brain injuries, facial disfigurement, wrist and arm injuries, and seat belt injuries.
 Legally, the driver of the car that rear-ends the other car is usually considered to be at fault.
-The only exception would be if the driver in front were driving in reverse gear.
+The only exception would be if the driver in front was driving in reverse gear.

 Side-impact collisions are vehicle crashes where the side of one or more vehicles is impacted.
-These crashes often occur at intersections, in parking lots and when two vehicles pass on a multi-lane roadway.
+These crashes often occur at intersections, in parking lots, and when two vehicles pass on a multi-lane roadway.
 A type of side collision, broadside collisions, is when the side of one vehicle is impacted by the front or rear of another vehicle, forming a “T.” Many call this a “T-bone” collision.
 These types of accidents can be especially dangerous because the side of a vehicle offers little to no protection to the passenger or driver.
 Vehicle occupants on the side of a vehicle impacted usually suffer more severe injuries than they would in a front or rear-end crash.

 A rollover is a type of vehicle crash in which a vehicle tips over onto its side or roof.
 Rollovers have a higher fatality rate than other types of vehicle collisions, according to the NHTSA.
 Rollovers can be classified as tripped and untripped, meaning caused by an external object (like another car or curb), or the result of speed and friction with the ground (sharp turn at a high speed, for example).
 All vehicles are vulnerable to rollovers, although SUVs are at a greater risk because of the height and center of mass.